Skill Sheet: What You Will Learn Here

 • Nifty 50: 50 underlying securities make up the NSE’s Nifty index.

 • Nifty Bank: Bank shares make up this index.
-So, the manner in which Nifty Bank futures perform will depend on how well the banks are doing.
+So, the manner in which index futures like Nifty Bank futures perform will depend on how well the banks are doing.

 • S&P BSE Bankex: These futures consist of banking stocks listed on the Sensex.